Cliffia123/LocLoc/README.md

 ```
 ./scripts/mian_classifier.sh
 ```
-- To train the classfier model, you can run:
+- To train the generator model, you can run:
 ```
 ./scripts/main_generator.sh
 ```